 This is why, as Cottonmouth falls from power, he becomes unstable, unhinged.
 He grasps desperately at any hope that he’s placed his eggs in the right basket, only for Cage to thwart him again and again.
 He is simply unable to cope with proof that his life has been spent barking up the wrong tree.
 He is undone because the dynamic between the two characters is just as much about proving a point as it is beat-downs and shoot-ups.

 Diamondback’s storyline lacks this quality entirely.
 While, undoubtedly, Diamondback is a product of the same system, his blackness never informs his motivations or our understanding of his character.
-He uses it to frame Cage, but Diamondback’s just performing the Trope-A-Dope.
-It’s a play on the fear America has of black men, as well as its readiness to jump to racist/biased conclusions.
+He uses it to frame Cage, but Diamondback is just performing the Trope-A-Dope.
+He’s playing on the fear America has of black men, as well as its readiness to jump to racist/biased conclusions.
 He doesn’t actually believe that all black men look the same – he thinks we do (and, survey says, he’s not wrong).
 This is a biting, subtle bit of finger-pointing on the point of the show, but it does little to set up any sort of ideological racial conflict between Cage and DB.

-Turns out, Diamondback is just jealous of Cage because Diamondback is the unacknowledged bastard son of Cage’s father!
-This is some real soap-opera shit, and boy oh BOY does it not play well in a show that – up until this point – has focused on depicting the inner turmoil of people struggling with their racial identity.
+In the end, Diamondback is jealous of Cage because Diamondback is the unacknowledged bastard son of Cage’s father.
+Their drama is less racial meditation and more soap-opera.
 Diamondback’s daddy issues are decidedly not focused on the cultural narratives and stereotypes concerning black fathers.
-He’s just pissed that he’s Harlem’s Jon Snow.
+He’s just upset that he’s Harlem’s Jon Snow.

 Diamondback goes through the same arc, more or less, as Cottonmouth, but as Diamondback becomes more erratic, it’s hard to understand why.
-Watching Cottonmouth descend into prideful madness made sense, because his worldview was shattering around him.
-When Diamondback starts to lose his cool, it’s because he… hates Luke Cage more now, I guess?
-Cottonmouth and Cage engaged in a game of call and response, and Cage was able to respond perfectly, every time.
-Diamondback just tries to kill him a bunch, and it never works (because of course it doesn’t, it can’t), until he’s reduced to a L I T E R A L comic book character, showing up to Punch Luke Cage Really Good (while wearing one of the most embarrassing costumes Marvel’s ever committed to screen).
+Watching Cottonmouth descend into prideful madness made sense – his worldview was shattering around him.
+When Diamondback starts to lose his cool, it’s because he… hates Luke Cage more now, I guess.
+Cottonmouth and Cage were engaged in a game of call and response, and Cage was able to respond perfectly, every time.
+Diamondback just tries to kill him a bunch, and it never works (because of course it doesn’t, it can’t), until he’s reduced to a L I T E R A L comic book character, showing up to Punch Luke Cage Really Good.

-He spouts bible verse – and even says “Bye Felicia” at one point – but his motivations and character simply don’t belong in a show like this.
+He spouts bible verse – and even says “Bye Felicia” at one point – but his motivations and character feel flat in a show like this.
 You could not – could NOT – put Cottonmouth into another Marvel property to the same effect.
-He’d soliloquize about black strength to Tony Stark and Tony would just go, “okay well I don’t have to think about that cos I’m, like, crazy rich and CRAZY white, I’m just gonna set you on fire with my robot clothes.”
+He’d soliloquize about black strength to Tony Stark and Tony would not get it.
 Cornell Stokes is the perfect villain for Luke Cage because they come from the same place, but have interpreted and purposed their upbringings in very different ways.

 There’s nothing special or unique about Diamondback.
 You could put him in any Marvel property, and he’d make as much sense.
-Hell, you could put that guy in any action/thriller movie – that’s how bland he is.
+Hell, you could put him in any action/thriller movie – that’s how bland he is.
 His villainy has no genre or thematic thrust, and that’s ultimately why Luke Cage has a villain problem; this show with a point and a thesis dedicates almost half of its runtime to a villain with no point and no thesis.
-He’s just a villain-of-the-week, running amok because that’s what villains do, I guess.
+He’s just a villain-of-the-week, running amok because that’s what villains do.